lightroi

-The aopicroi function returns mean values of the region of interest (ROI) in the field of view defined with a binary mask in an \alpha-opic image data from the \alpha\Omega-meter.
+The lightroi function returns mean values of the region of interest (ROI) in the field of view defined with a binary mask in an luminance image, XYZ colour image or \alpha-opic image data from the \alpha\Omega-meter.
 The averaging of the radiance values requires the solid angle information per pixel, provided with an omega angle file.

 Usage: